Siva-web-15/LU-Decomposition/README.md

 1. Import the lu function from the scipy.linalg package.
 2.Get input from the user and print the L and U matrices using the print function.
 3.Import lu_factor and lu_solve from the scipy.linalg package and create a variable X to include these functions.
 4.Print the variable X and end program.

+## Algorithm
+1.Import the numpy as np
+2.Import the lu function from the scipy.linalg package.
+3.perform the lu decomposition on A using lu_factor 4.solve the sysytem using lu_solve with the decomposition result(x) and B 5.print the solution

 ## Program:
 (i) To find the L and U matrix